pivotal/blog/content/post/react-integration-tests-with-enzyme.md

 monkeypatch a few functions that Leaflet was calling internally.

 # Do we need acceptance tests?
-Both test suites were quite similar and we want to avoid writing redundant tests.
-We decided that in the case of our application there was value in keeping both:
+Our integration tests became so rich, they were quite similar to our acceptance tests in terms of interactions.
+Yet, we decided that in the case of our application there was value in keeping both:

 - The acceptance tests exercised both frontend and backend - no stubs, real interactions.
 - The acceptance tests run in a browser and allowed to test a particular version of IE.
 - The acceptance tests were checking the app in warm start view, and JavaScript integration tests were exercising cold start more often.

 Interesting further research could have been to integrate a Contract Testing framework such as [Pact](https://docs.pact.io/) or [Spring Cloud Contract](https://cloud.spring.io/spring-cloud-contract/)).
 With such a tool, it would be possible to verify the correctness of every stub, and orchestrate the stubs better.
 Perhaps that would have helped to increase the confidence in the integration tests further.

 # Looking back on integration tests with Enzyme